They are minor fungal-like abnormalities of the intestine that can be flat or have a stem; they can be single or multiple.

 Symptoms of Intestinal Polyps

-Many polyps are asymptomatic; the larger the injury, the more likely it is to cause symptoms.
+Many polyps are asymptomatic; the larger the injury, the more likely it will cause symptoms.
 Rectal bleeding is the most common complaint.

-The blood is bright red or dark red, depending on the location of the polyp, and the bleeding is usually intermittent.
+The blood is bright red or dark red, depending on the polyp location, and the bleeding is usually intermittent.

-Some polyps, particularly large villous adenomas, can secrete large amounts of mucus that are released through the rectum.
+Some polyps, particularly large villous adenomas, can secrete large amounts of mucus released through the rectum.

 In addition to checking general health signs (temperature, pulse, and blood pressure), the doctor usually performs the following tests:

-- Sigmoidoscopy: An internal exam of the lower large intestine (colon), using an instrument called a sigmoidoscope.
+- Sigmoidoscopy: An internal exam of the lower large intestine (colon) using a sigmoidoscope.